Warnigo/Mastermaint/README.md

-# welocome to My Mastermaint
+# Welocome to My Mastermaint

 ## Description
 TODO - How have you solved the problem?
 Mastermind is a game composed of 8 pieces of different colors.